- Bee lawns have flowers mixed in with turfgrasses such as fine fescues and Kentucky bluegrass.

 In the first year, you should see mostly turfgrass with some foliage from the flower plants and maybe a few white clover flowers.
 But by the second year, there should be even more white clover flowers, along with self-heal and creeping thyme flowers.
 Then the bees and other pollinators should follow.

 Don’t forget to add a yard sign letting people know about your bee lawn.
-Signs that you can print yourself are available from the UMN Bee Lab or the U.S. Forest Service.
+Signs that you can print yourself are available from the UMN Bee Lab.

 Maintaining a bee lawn